zdravkov/kendo-docs/web/panelbar/overview.md

 # PanelBar Overview

-The PanelBar displays hierarchical data as a multi-level, expandable widget.
+The Kendo UI PanelBar displays hierarchical data as a multi-level, expandable widget.
 Its structure may be defined in HTML or configured dynamically through its API.
 The content for items can also be loaded via AJAX by specifying a content URL.

 ## Getting Started